The exhibition is dedicated to the creative activities of artists who are members and exhibitors of the Association of Itinerant Art Exhibitions.

 Address: Bldg.
 4, Vl.
 6, ul.
 Varvarka, Moscow

-The exhibition ‘Russia — My Love!
-The Art of Russian Jewellers: XIX-XXI Century’ is open at the State Historical Museum until 24 March 2025.
+The exhibition "Jewels!
+The brilliance of the Russian court" is open at the Exhibition complex of the State Historical Museum until 12 May, 2025.

 For more details visit the Official Webpage